It is an absolute human certainty that no one can know his own beauty

 Just as there is no mind without a body and no body without a mind, there is no embodiment without relationship.

-We are born from and into relationships and so I offer space to consideration to the vulnerability that comes from a life embedded and impacted by those who surround us.
+We are born from and into relationships and so I offer space to consider the vulnerability that comes from a life embedded and impacted by those who surround us.

-Within this journey we compassionately attune to and honour the affective, relational, and contextual influences gently unfolding an awareness to all aspects of Self across space, place, and time.
+Within this journey we compassionately attune to and honour the affective, relational, and contextual influences in your life.
+Gently unfolding an awareness to all aspects of Self across space, place, and time.

 Process Orientation